 - have developed practical skills in the use of social media and the presentation of academic discourse online.

-There are two elements to the assessment for this course – the lifestream blog and the final assignment.
+There are two elements to the assessment for this course – the exhibition and the digital essay.

 Indicative readings are:

 Knox, J. 2015.
 Digital Cultures and Education.
 Springer Encyclopaedia of Educational Theory and Philosophy. http://link.springer.com/referenceworkentry/10.1007/978-981-287-532-7_124-1